Supplements for Embedded UTI (backed by research)

 Early in 2023, I came across a study showing that it might help reduce recurrent UTIs.
 It is also a supplement that I had previously used as part of my supplement stack over 12 years ago when I had a UTI.

 When I started Lactoferrin, I noticed an improvement within a day or two.
-At the time I was going through a pretty bad flare up and my bladder was painful and I was waking up multiple times a night.
+At the time, I was going through a pretty bad flare-up up and my bladder was painful, and I was waking up multiple times a night.
 The standard phages had not worked, and I felt hopeless.
 My custom phage was still months away at this point.

 I chose to use ApoLactoferrin because it is deemed more effective at killing gram-negative bacteria.